-- 2.6 The following aspects should be considered when assessing the upper limbs:
+- 3.8 The following aspects should be considered when assessing the upper limbs:

 - Muscle power

 - Muscle tone

 - Reflexes

 - Passive range of movement

 - Co-ordination (describe, left and right):

 - Hand grasp and release

 - Finger opposition

 - Finger to nose

 - Rapid palm up/palm down on lap

 - Bilateral finger opposition in front of body

-- 2.6.1 The aim of an upper limb neurological assessment is to determine if an Athlete has a bilateral or unilateral Impairment which would ensure Minimal Impairment Criteria is met.
+- 3.9 The aim of an upper limb neurological assessment is to determine if an Athlete has a bilateral or unilateral Impairment which would then suggest an inability to grasp a pole and/or a capacity to use the pole functionally as well as ensuring Minimal Impairment Criteria is met.
 This applies also for limb loss, and limited active and/or passive ROM.